 The DeWalt project is one of Doug’s favorites.
 “It was such a cool idea” and was Deskey’s first start-to-finish project on the Contex system.
 “We did 350 SKUs during the first phase of the project, which was unheard of back then.
 I like a challenge, and that was something different and new.”
 A close second favorite is the development of ToolBox™, a proprietary visual research tool developed by the Deskey team in the 1990s that is as effective today in its digital format as it was in its original paper and paste format.

 Doug’s latest passion is biomimicry, a branch of science that studies patterns in nature and uses them to develop solutions to modern problems.
 It’s how the shark skin and lotus leaf question can be answered “yes” — studying the perfect “packaging” found in nature inspires Earth-friendlier designs.
-This fervor for leaving nothing behind led Doug to pursue certification as a biomimicry specialist through Arizona State University and to launch BluEarth Branding, a division of Deskey that uses biomimicry principles to find answers to clients’ business and design challenges.
+This fervor for leaving nothing behind led Doug to pursue certification as a biomimicry specialist through Arizona State University and to launch BluEarth, a practice inside Deskey that uses biomimicry principles to find answers to clients’ business and design challenges.

 Long before biomimicry was a recognized field, there were projects at Deskey that bore hints of what was to come.
 Doug recalls attending a presentation by Caterpillar, which had hired entomologists to explain how the motion of insects — the most efficient movers of earth on the planet — can be mimicked in the design of new equipment.
 “Bug doctors,” Doug called them.